Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Rating and Ranking.md

 So that we can compute the gradient of cost function with respect of $s_i$ and $s_j$, which are outputs of deep neural network.
 And we can use backpropagation and stochastic gradient descent to tune the parameters of the deep neural network.

+It is not difficult to verify that the cross entropy loss is an upper bound of the pairwise 0–1 loss.

 See more deep learning algorithms on ranking  at [https://github.com/Isminoula/DL-to-Rank] or [http://quickrank.isti.cnr.it/research-papers/].

 * https://www.ethanrosenthal.com/2016/11/07/implicit-mf-part-2/
 * http://sonyis.me/paperpdf/wsdm233-song-2014.pdf

+#### FRank: Ranking with a Fidelity Loss

+A new loss function named the fidelity loss is proposed in **: Frank: a ranking method with fidelity loss**, which is defined as:
+$$L(f; x_u, x_v, y_{u, v})=1-\sqrt{\hat P_{u, v}P_{u, v}(f)}-\sqrt{(1-\hat P_{u, v})(1-P_{u, v})}.$$

+The fidelity was originally used in quantum physics to measure the difference between two probabilistic states of a quantum.
+By comparing the fidelity loss with the cross entropy loss, we can see that the fidelity loss is bounded between 0 and 1, and always has a zero minimum.
+These properties are nicer than those of the cross entropy loss.
+On the other hand, however, while the cross entropy loss is convex, the fidelity loss becomes non-convex.
+Such a non-convex objective is more difficult to optimize and one needs to be careful when performing the optimization.
+Furthermore, the fidelity loss is no longer an upper bound of the pairwise 0–1 loss.

 ### LambdaRank